Home › Board Office › Health Office Information and Forms

 |Kindergarten Health History||New Student Health History|

-Part A to be completed by parent and student
+Health History to be completed by Parent and Athlete

 For information about what a concussion is, the signs and symptoms and what to do if you suspect that your child has a concussion, and how to prevent from getting a concussion, click on the following link: